siriusastrebe/syc/README.md

 Syc
 ===

-WebSockets are great for dynamic web-apps, but message passing from Server to Client can add a lot of code, maintenance, confusion, and obfuscation.
+WebSockets are great for dynamic web-apps, but message passing from Server to Client can add a lot of code, maintenance, and confusion.

 Syc allows you to create a variable which, when modified on the server, will reflect those same changes on the client.
 It works under a simple principle: All data bound to the variable in question is identical between Server and Client.

 Like Meteor, but without the framework.

-** Currently, Syc requires ECMA 7 on the server side to operate.
-Update Node.js to latest and run: `node --harmony app.js` **
+** Currently, Syc uses Object.observe and requires ECMA 7 on the server side to operate.
+Update Node.js to latest and run using the harmony flag: `node --harmony app.js` **

 ## Setting up Syc